voideditor/void/CONTRIBUTING.md

 git clone https://github.com/voideditor/void
 ```

-2. Open the folder `/extensions/void` in VSCode (open it in a new workspace, _don't_ just cd into it):
+2. Open the folder `/extensions/void` in VSCode (open it in a new workspace, _don't_ just cd into it).

 3. Install dependencies: